 Packages 1 through 5 were completed in 2016-2021.
 Work at 34 fire stations were divided between ESER 2010 and ESER 2014, within parameters of allocated budgets under each bond.
 FS 29 - JOC Contractor NTP issued on June 6.
 2024.
 Submittals were completed in September.
 A two-month door lead time is reported by the contractor.
-Installation of the two doors is anticipated in December 2024.
+Installation of the two doors reached Final Completion on 2/11/25.
+The project is in close-out.